 Well, the answer is quite simple – software testing is what you need to do.
 Software Testing is the process of comparing the final product to the expected requirements to determine if they match, as well as doing tests to find any product flaws such as bugs, gaps, or unmet criteria.
 It can also lead to a reduced overall cost of the software.
 This method involves aspects like observation, examination, analysis, and evaluation of the product.
-During the course of Software Testing, two important terms are often used in the context of the process, namely, the term ‘Test Plan’ and ‘Test Strategy’.
+During the course of Software Testing, two important terms are often used in the context of the process, namely, the terms ‘Test Plan’ and ‘Test Strategy’.
 In many cases, these two terms are misinterpreted and used interchangeably, which can lead to confusion.
 Let’s take a look at what the terms actually mean and what test plan vs test strategy is, so we can prevent this from happening.

 What is a Test Plan?

 A Test Plan is a document that describes the various actions that will be carried out in the testing process – ranging from a strategy for development to error detection criteria in detail.
 This document also specifies the methods to resolve any risks detected.
 It defines the approach, assets, and time schedule of the planned testing activities.
 It identifies the scope and objective of the software testing process, the various features that need to be tested, tasks that need to be carried out during testing, techniques used to design the tests, and so much more.
 Basically, it records the whole process of planning tests that need to be carried out on the product.